 The other historians and facts told us that at Karnaprayag Lord Krishna did the crimination of Karna.
 This place has holy importance and it is the 3rd Prayag from the Panch Prayag of Uttarakhand.
 The 5 prayags are Devprayag, Rudraprayag, Karnaprayag, Nandprayag and Vishnuprayag.
 These all prayags are located in Devbhoomi Uttarakhand.

-Karnaprayag is located at the confluence of river Alaknanda and Pindari river.
+Karnaprayag is located at the confluence of rivers Alaknanda and Pindari rivers.
 Karanprayag is one of the Panch Prayag of Uttarakhand or the 5 confluences of river Alaknanda.
 The town is situated at an elevation of 1451 meters above sea level.

-Karnaprayag is surrounded by green hills and foaming white river.
-You can meditate at the Karna temple, Karnaprayag or spend your time here for mind peace.
+Karnaprayag is surrounded by green hills and a foaming white river.
+You can meditate at the Karna temple, Karnaprayag, or spend your time here for mental peace.
 Tourists can also visit the ancient Uma Devi temple dedicated to Goddess Sati, the first wife of Lord Shiva, who later took birth as Parvati.

-It is said that the great Hindu monk and philosopher, Swami Vivekanand along with his teacher Guru Bhai, Guru Turianand Ji and Akharanand Ji indulged in a series of meditation at Karnaprayag, which lasted for 18 days.
+It is said that the great Hindu monk and philosopher, Swami Vivekanand along with his teacher Guru Bhai, Guru Turianand Ji, and Akharanand Ji indulged in a series of meditations at Karnaprayag, which lasted for 18 days.

 Karnaprayag Travel Tips

-Karnaprayag is a small town where you can do your night stay during the Char Dham Yatra or Badrinath Yatra.
+Karnaprayag is a small town where you can spend your night during the Char Dham Yatra or Badrinath Yatra.

-Karanprayag is one of the busiest town and commercial hubs in the Chamoli district, so you will get all the facilities here such as ATMs, Petrol Pumps resorts and others.
+Karanprayag is one of the busiest towns and commercial hubs in the Chamoli district, so you will get all the facilities here such as ATMs, Petrol Pumps resorts, and others.